 Address: 780 Chapel Rd, Sedona, AZ 86336, United States

-The chapel is built on Coconino National Forest land and the construction took 18 months to finish.
+The chapel is built on Coconino National Forest land, and the construction took 18 months to finish.
 It was completed in 1956 and cost a whopping $300,000 to construct.
-It seats on top of a couple of red rocks in Sedona.
+It sits on top of a couple of red rocks in Sedona.

 See Related: Best Tumi Travel Kits

 8. Boynton Canyon Trail

 Address: Boynton Canyon Trail, Sedona, AZ 86336, United States

 The Boynton Canyon trail is on another site believed to be a vortex of healing energy.
 This trail is very popular and has many visitors every year.
 This 7.2 miles hiking trail offers excellent scenic views where you can admire the variety of plants that survive in this harsh environment.

 While taking the hike, keep your eyes open for the numerous wildlife in the area—animals such as colorful songbirds and timid whitetail deer.
 You can walk your dog here, but they must always be leashed.
 Letting your dog off the leash will incur a huge fine from the park’s authority.

 Entrance is charged per vehicle daily, and the Secret Mountains Wilderness does it.
 The park is open all year round and requires a Red Rock Pass to get in.
 Again, you can use America the Beautiful Pass instead if you have one.

 The trail is one of the closest to Sedona, thanks to the good roads.
 You don’t have to bounce around in a jeep on your way to it.
 This also means that crowds build up fast due to easy access.